polkascan/py-substrate-interface/README.md

     print('Verified')
 ```

-By default a keypair is using SR25519 cryptography, alternatively ED25519 can be explictly specified:
+By default, a keypair is using SR25519 cryptography, alternatively ED25519 can be explictly specified:

 ```python
 keypair = Keypair.create_from_mnemonic(mnemonic, crypto_type=KeypairType.ED25519)